A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

 \begin{definition}[$\VPbar_\epsilon$] A polynomial family $f=(f_n)$ over the field $\F$ is in the class $\VPbar_{\epsilon}$ if the number of variables of $f_n$, its degree, and the size of the smallest circuit \emph{over} $\F$ approximating $f_n$ are bounded by $\poly(n)$. \end{definition}

 Note that the circuit size of the approximating polynomial is over the base field $\F$, thus also incorporating the size of the constants in $\F[\varepsilon]$.
-Over finite fields, the present authors showed that $\VPbar_{\epsilon}$ is in fact in $\VNP$, something that is not known about $\VPbar$.
+We call such circuits `presentable', and $\VPbar_\epsilon$ as \emph{presentable} $\VPbar$.
+Over finite fields, it can be shown that $\VPbar_{\epsilon}$ is contained in $\VNP$, a fact not known about $\VPbar$.

-\begin{theorem}[ {\cite[Theorem 1]{BDS2024}}] Let $\F$ be a finite field, and $f \in \F[\vecx]$ be an $n$--variate polynomial of degree $d$ such that the size of the smallest circuit (over $\F$) approximating $f$ is of size $s$.
+\begin{theorem}[ {\cite[Theorem 1]{BDS2024}}] Let $\F$ be a finite field, and $f \in \F[\vecx]$ be an $n$-variate polynomial of degree $d$ such that the size of the smallest circuit (over $\F$) approximating $f$ is of size $s$.
 Then, $f$ can be written as

 where $m$, and $\size_{\F}(g(\vecx,\vecy))$ are bounded by $\poly(s,n,d)$. \end{theorem} \begin{proof-sketch} The main idea is to use Valiant's criterion (\Cref{prop:valiant-criterion}) to show that the polynomial $f = \sum_{\vece} c_{\vece} \vecx^\vece$ has coefficients $c_\vece$ that are ``easy to describe''.
 Notice that the polynomial $F$ approximating $f$ has a small circuit but exponential degree, where the high degree is only due to $\epsilon$.